-Vagabond recently had the pleasure of hosting Nancy, her husband George Taylor, his son Sasha and their friends Ann and Geoff Woolford on a 12 day private Vagabond Tour.
-After a week of guide Tim bringing them up through Northern Ireland and hiking them down the west coast, sure what better to do than drop in for Sunday dinner to the cousins!
+Vagabond recently had the pleasure of hosting Nancy, her husband George Taylor, his son Sasha and their friends Ann and Geoff Woolford on a Vagabond private tour of Ireland.

-As you can see, George and Sasha werent left on the sidelines, having a little pre-dinner appetiser of Irish (is there any other type?) whiskey and pitn - if you want to know more about pitn youll have to come on a Vagabond or Driftwood tour!
+As you can see, George and Sasha weren't left on the sidelines.
+They enjoyed Irish whiskey (is there any other type?) as well as a taste of poitín - a type of Irish moonshine - of course, if you want to know more about poitín you'll have to come on a Vagabond or Driftwood tour!

-We are truly grateful to Nancy, her family and friends for choosing Vagabond and allowing us to play a small part in her reaching out to her heritage, and to help her and George bring mementos of their visit back to her 90yr old mother Stateside.
-George took some of the most amazing photos on tour that weve ever seen.
+We are truly grateful to Nancy, her family and friends for choosing Vagabond and allowing us to play a small part in her tracing Irish roots.

-We hope Nancy and her intrepid travel companions have brought home with them why, at Vagabond we say : We want you to love Ireland as much as we do.
+We hope Nancy and her intrepid travel companions now love Ireland as much as we do.

 Nancy's husband George Taylor took some amazing photos of their tour.
 A sample of which you can view here.